darinz/DL/02_Neural_Network/01_perceptrons.md

 #### Step-by-Step Calculation
 1. **Weighted Sum**: Multiply each input $`x_i`$ by its weight $`w_i`$ and sum them all: $`\sum_{i=1}^{n} w_i x_i`$
+   - *Annotation:* This is like adding up the influence of each input, considering how important (weighty) each one is.
 2. **Add Bias**: Add the bias $`b`$ to the sum.
+   - *Annotation:* The bias shifts the decision boundary, allowing the perceptron to make decisions even when all inputs are zero.
 3. **Activation**: Apply the activation function $`f()`$ to the result.
+   - *Annotation:* This is the final decision step—should the perceptron "fire" or not?

 #### Geometric Interpretation
 The perceptron computes a weighted sum of the inputs and compares it to a threshold.
 This is equivalent to drawing a hyperplane in the input space: